jantrw/jantrw/README.md

       - Utilities: validator (`scripts/validate_yolo_dataset.py`), split/format tools, visualizers.

 - [ClashRoyale-Tracker](https://github.com/jantrw/ClashRoyale-Tracker), a JavaFX desktop application that fetches and visualizes player data from the official Clash Royale API.
 It displays key statistics like trophies, win rate, and recent match history.
-Built wit a modular view-controller structure and responsive UI for a clean, desktop-native experience.
+Built with a **modular view-controller structure** and responsive UI for a clean, desktop-native experience.

 - CCNA: Enterprise Networking, Security, and Automation
 - CCNA: Switching, Routing, and Wireless Essentials